Disorders of the Great Toe

 There are three joints of the great toe (Figure 1):

-- the interphalangeal (IP) joint between the proximal and
+the interphalangeal (IP) joint between the proximal and distal phalanges; and

-and the center of the joint.
-By so doing, the sesamoid thereby increases the
+between the tendon and the center of the joint.
+By so doing, the sesamoid thereby increases the force the tendon

 The First MTP Joint

 The first MTP joint is a critically important joint.
 The amount of forces that passes through the first MTP joint and great toe during normal gait varies between individuals depending on foot shape, weight, etc. However, if we consider 6 points of contact in the forefoot (the two sesamoids of the great toe and the 2nd, 3rd, 4th, and 5th metatarsal heads) then we can estimate that the great toe on average absorbs a third (2/6) of the body weight.
 During athletic activities like jogging and running, these forces can approach two to three times body weight.

 Processes that can affect the first MTP joint include overuse; wearing shoes that are too tight or ill-fitting; trauma, autoimmune disease; and deposition of uric acid crystals in the joint (gout).